Rasmusaj2/rProx/README.md

 rProx watches who joins your games & lobbies, and looks up playerdata and stats

-## Public Service
-rProx runs a public test-proxy available at `rprox.rasmus.zip`

-Please be aware that this server will store your Session Token when logging in.
-Use it with caution.

-⚠️**Do not use third party hosts.
-These can be malicious and steal your account and/or session token.**

-It is recommended to run rProx locally, as this also reduces your latency.
-This test proxy is hosted in Germany, so your ping will increase accordingly to routing through a VPN in Germany, then back to the Hypixel Network.

 ## Setup & Download
 Clone the reposity & install the required dependencies.
 ```bash